 Easy wins · spices.

 Turmeric, paprika, chili powder, cumin from non-US suppliers are the #1 highest-likelihood adulteration source for lead chromate.
-The brightener makes the color pop.
-The lead is the price.
+The brightener makes the color brighter, and the lead comes with it.

 Why imported spices.

 Lead chromate is a bright yellow-orange pigment that has been used in some regions as a deliberate adulterant in spices.
-It makes turmeric more vivid, paprika brighter, chili more saturated.
-It also makes the spice toxic.
+It makes turmeric, paprika, and chili look richer and more saturated, and it makes the spice toxic.
 FDA and CDC have flagged repeat offenders.
 The adulteration is illegal but not consistently enforced at port.

 The bright-color premium.